Menu Description: "Seasoned chicken or beef with onions, diced green peppers, cheese and chili salsa."

 4. Add the lime juice, pepper and onion to the meat and simmer for 5 to 10 minutes over medium heat or until the veggies begin to turn brown.
 Add the tomato and cook another 2 minutes.

 5. Set a large skillet over medium heat.
-Add 1 teaspoon of butter to the pan.
+Add 1 tablespoon of butter to the pan.

 6. When the butter has melted, add half of the beaten eggs to the pan and swirl to coat the entire bottom of the pan.
 Add salt and pepper to taste.